MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Sync

-Signing into Microsoft Edge with a Microsoft account allows you to sync browsing data across all signed-in versions of Microsoft Edge.
-You may sync your browsing history, favorites, settings, form fill data including addresses and more, passwords, extensions, open tabs, and collections.
-You can choose whether or not sync runs in Microsoft Edge.
-You can individually control each synced data type.
+Signing into Microsoft Edge with a Microsoft account will enable syncing your browsing data across all signed-in versions of Microsoft Edge.
+You can sync your browsing history, favorites, settings, form fill data including addresses and more, passwords, extensions, open tabs, and collections.
+Each synced data type may be turned on or off individually.

 Favorites include any tabs you previously set aside in previous versions of Microsoft Edge, which sync along with the rest of your favorites.
 Deleted or modified favorites or other data from one signed-in version of Microsoft Edge sync to all other signed-in versions of Microsoft Edge where sync is turned on.
 To manage sync configurations, navigate to `edge://settings/profiles/sync`.
 Your sync settings may be managed by your organization.